nagyg/workgroup/README.md

 Your workgroup folder contains a .wgsource file which is the last member.
 This file contains the components / variables will be set on starting up your cmder / conemu shell.

+#### Example: Isolated environment
+The previous configurations expect a .bash_profile file to be found. ( "c:\Users\Sandor" or "/home/sandor" )
+If you don't want to mess with the existing stuff there then you can create an isolated environment.

+A quick description follows: Create a dir anywhere.
+This will be the root dir later in the example.
+ Extract cmder.zip into root.
+Clone this repo into root.
+Hack yourself a HOME env.variable into <root>/config/user_profile.sh which can be done by adding a line like this: export HOME='/a/wg';
+ Which is merely the path to root.
+The install will do the rest.
+Keep your eye on cleanrc.cmd!
+The .bash_profile it creates is in your OS user's home.  ( "c:\Users\Sandor" or "/home/sandor" ) Move the new .bash_profile to root.
+Restore your old .bash_profile from the backup if needed.

+Rather dirty but also very quick-safe-clean.

 Submodules
 ==========